farzi56787/opencv-python-blueprints/README.md

 OpenCV's concepts and Python libraries.
 Basic knowledge of Python programming is expected and assumed.

-By the end of this book, you will be an OpenCV expert, and your newly gained experience will allow you to develop your own advanced computer vision applications.
+By the end of this book, you will be an OpenCV3 expert, and your newly gained experience will allow you to develop your own advanced computer vision applications.